zonemanager/zonemanager/README.md

 # The solution

 With ZoneMaster you can manage all your internal and external DNS servers from a single point.
-You just have to create a few simple files with syntax similar to BIND zone files (you can use comments):
+You just have to create a few simple files (manually or using provided scripts) with syntax similar to BIND zone files (and you can use comments inside them):

-Example main internal configuration file (common for all locations):
+Example main internal configuration file (common for all your locations):

 ```
 # network devices